fong-lab/fong-lab-old-website/join/index.md

 {% include section.html %}

 ## Postdoctoral scholars
 We anticipate funding for various postdoctoral opportunities to be available on a rolling basis throughout 2022.
-Individuals interested working in the visual plasticity or closed-loop optogenetics space should contact [ming-fai.fong@bme.gatech.edu](mailto:ming-fai.fong@bme.gatech.edu) about the most updated information on available positions.
+Individuals interested working on visual plasticity or closed-loop optogenetics should contact [ming-fai.fong@bme.gatech.edu](mailto:ming-fai.fong@bme.gatech.edu) about the most updated information on available positions.

 {% include section.html %}